 Participation, Power, Philanthropy: Putting Nonprofits and Communities in the Driver’s Seat

-Through individual reflection, group activities, peer coaching and discussion, this session will help you assess how nonprofits and communities currently participate in your work.
+Through individual reflection, group activities, peer coaching and discussion, this hands-on workshop will help you assess how nonprofits and communities currently participate in your work.
 We will discuss the importance of examining participation through diversity, equity and inclusion lenses, and you will leave with tools to help your organization plan for three important “w’s” of participation: when participation is important, who should participate and what participation could look like.
 We will end our day with dedicated time to reflect on the role you can play in creating opportunities for participation moving forward.